Lie symmetry analysis of the two-Higgs-doublet model field equations: Lie symmetry analysis of PDEs

-since there are no derivatives in the potential.
-The polynomial equation \eqref{E:derPrPot0} will also hold when $E(\mc{L})\ne 0$, since $E(\mc{L})= 0$ does not imply any polynomial relations (i.e.~consequences) between the fields of $V$, as $\mc{L}$ was a polynomial potential theory.
-But then $\on{pr}X(V)=C$ for a constant $C$, and $C=0$ since all terms of
+because there are no derivatives in the potential.
+The polynomial equation \eqref{E:derPrPot0} will also hold when $E(\mc{L})\ne 0$, because $E(\mc{L})= 0$ does not imply any polynomial relations (i.e.,~consequences) between the fields of $V$, as $\mc{L}$ is a polynomial potential theory.
+But then $\on{pr}X(V)=C$ for constant $C$, and $C=0$ because all terms of

 are, if non-vanishing, at least linear in the fields, because if $\partial_{y^i}V$ includes a constant term for an $i$, then $\eta^i$ does not, per assumption.
 This means that the potential $V$ is annihilated by the prolongation of $X$,